Who We Are

 Meet the Team

 We believe that we all have a part to play in the church and are a community of plenty of interesting people with different gifts serving the Lord in their own capacity.
-We value everyone from the Sunday school teachers and baristas, to the guitarists and welcomers at the door.
+We value everyone from the kids church teachers and baristas, to the guitarists and welcomers at the door.
 There are far too many great people to fit on this page, but here are a handful of ministry leaders to look out for it you’re new.

 Our services start at either 8 am or 10 am but it is best to come quite early because the parkings closest to the church fill up fairly quickly, so leave some time to find a parking spot and walk to the entrance.
 We have people ready from half an hour before each service to welcome, inform, usher or just have a chat with you.
 If your kids are attending CCNC Kids Church we are available for parents to check in their kids at the front entrance.